UNStats/covid-19-response/content/sharing/second-covid-19-stats-twitter-chat.md

 1. [Register](https://unstats.un.org/unsd/undataforum/webinar/index.html) and
    attend the UN World Data Forum’s webinar at 10:30AM ET, Data in the Fight Against COVID-19.
-2. Log on to Twitter after the conclusion of the webinar at 12:00AM PM / 4:00PM UTC to participate in a half-hour moderated discussion.
+2. Log on to Twitter after the conclusion of the webinar at 12:00PM / 4:00PM UTC to participate in a half-hour moderated discussion.
 3. Follow [@UNStats](https://twitter.com/UNStats),
    [@data4SDGs](https://twitter.com/data4SDGs) and
    [@OpenDataWatch](https://twitter.com/OpenDataWatch) and hashtag